Undead

 The undead are featured in the belief systems of most cultures, and appear in many works of fantasy and horror fiction.
 The term is also occasionally used for real-life attempts to resurrect the dead with science and technology, from early experiments like Robert E. Cornish's to future sciences such as "chemical brain preservation" and "cryonics."
+While the term usually refers to corporeal entities, in some cases (for example, in Dungeons & Dragons), the term also includes incorporeal forms of the dead, such as ghosts.

 History

-Bram Stoker considered using the title, The Un-Dead, for his novel Dracula (1897), and use of the term in the novel is mostly responsible for the modern sense of the word.
+Bram Stoker considered using the title, The Undead, for his novel Dracula (1897), and use of the term in the novel is mostly responsible for the modern sense of the word.
 The word does appear in English before Stoker but with the more literal sense of "alive" or "not dead", for which citations can be found in the Oxford English Dictionary.
 In one passage of Dracula, Nosferatu is given as an "Eastern European" synonym for "un-dead".

-Stoker's use of the term "undead" refers only to vampires; the extension to other types of supernatural beings arose later.
-Most commonly, it is now taken to refer to supernatural beings who had at one point been alive and continue to display some aspects of life after death, but the usage is highly variable.
+Stoker's use of the term "undead" refers only to vampires; the extension to other types of supernatural being arose later.
+Most commonly, it is now taken to refer to supernatural beings which had at one point been alive and continue to display some aspects of life after death, but the usage is highly variable.